 Coming from south Los Angeles, she began, “Buenas tardes!”
 Slowly, deliberately, and clearly, she said, “My name is Edna Lisbeth Chavez.”
 Similiarly, she ended her inspiring speech thus: “Mi nombre – my name – is Edna Lisbeth Chavez.
 Remember my name.
 Remember these faces.
 Remember us, and how we are making a change.
 La lucha sigue!”

 Cameron Kaskey.
 Trevon Bosley.
 Delany Tarr.
 Sarah Chadwick.
 Alex Wind.
 Zion Kelly.
 David Hogg.
 Naomi Wadler.
 Mya Middleton.
 Matt Post.
 Christopher Underwood.
 Jaclyn Corin.
 Yolanda Renee King.
 Ryan Deitsch.
 Aalayah Eastmond.
 Samantha Fuentes.
 Alex King.
 D’Angelo McDade.
 Matthew Soto.
 Emma Gonzalez.
 Remember those names.
 These beloved children of God are working to usher in a reign of justice and peace.
 La lucha sigue – the struggle continues – but my friends, I tell you, the struggle, the fight, the present and the future, are in very good hands.

-The Rev. Stephanie Sorge Wing lives 2 hours outside of Washington, DC in Harrisonburg, Virginia.
+The Rev. Stephanie Sorge lives 2 hours outside of Washington, DC in Harrisonburg, Virginia.
 She marched alongside members of Trinity Presbyterian Church, who she is grateful to serve as Pastor.
-She marches for the lives of her two young sons and others, and is grateful to her husband, Andy, for holding down the fort so she can march.
+She marches for the lives of her two young sons and others.

 Image by: Stephanie Sorge Wing